waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **New Quest: The Copycat's Gift**
     - **Objective:** Obtain a POKé DOLL and give it to COPYCAT in Cerulean City.
     - **Source:** Super Nerd on Celadon Mart 4F at (13,6).
 Dialogue: "I'm getting a gift for COPYCAT in CERULEAN CITY.
 It's got to be a POKé DOLL.
 They are trendy!"
+    - **Hypotheses:**
+        - COPYCAT is an NPC inside one of Cerulean City's buildings.
+        - COPYCAT is an overworld NPC in Cerulean City.

 # III.
 Battle Intel
 - **Type Effectiveness Chart (Verified):**